megahall/mm-utils/README.md

 Uses mplayer to detect poor-quality video files with 320x240 resolution or worse.
 It isn't fully completed yet and needs a bit more work.

+### cscope-update.pl, lcscope ###

+First script creates discrete, accurate cscope index files for every directory in `~/src` or other chosen location.

+Second script allows searching these projects based on value of `$PROJECT` environment variable.

 ### bin/dirent-count.pl ###

 Counts the number of entries present in all directories under a given set of